About Me: My Health & Lifestyle Plan

 • What is most important for my health care team to know about me, my goals, and my values?

-• How comfortable do I feel asking questions, sharing concerns, or speaking up about my needs?
+• How comfortable am I asking questions, sharing concerns, or speaking up for myself?

-• How well do I keep track of my health records and information.
+• How well do I keep track of my health information, appointments, and records?

 My Emotional Health